shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part4.md

 First, we need `shiny package` to deploy the app.

-To make it easier in the app, we will transfer all the imports from the `prediction_code.R` file to the `app.r`.
+To make it easier in the app, we will transfer all the imports from the `prediction_code.R` file to the `app.R` file.
 We will also include the prediction file as the source in the app.

 ```r
 library(shiny)